Pelvic Pain & Class IV Laser

 Photobiomodulaton therapy or class IV laser has been shown to treat muscle spasm & pain and nerve pain.
 Hundreds of published studies have documented the benefits of laser on sprains and strains, post-surgical pain, whiplash, muscular back pain, radiculopathy, tendinitis, osteoarthritis and neck and back pain, plantar fasciitis, chronic regional pain syndrome and neuropathic pains like diabetic neuropathy and trigeminal neuralgia.
 But what about “pain down there?”

 Class IV laser has been shown to help muscle spasm and pain and pain arising from nerves elsewhere in the body.
 A study of low-level laser therapy for provoked vestibulodynia found 78% of patients receiving laser reported improvement compared to 44% of controls.
 There were no side-effects in the laser group.
+We also often use laser with scars to reduce pain and promote healing.

 At RVA Holistic PT, if you have “pain down there” or painful sex, we offer an integrated approach including helping your spine and pelvis orthopedically, alignment, breathing, mindfulness and pelvic floor muscle relaxation.
 If “pain down there” is caused by muscle spasm/ pain or neuroproliferation, laser is a wonderful “extra” boost.
 Many of our patients have had excellent success with laser treatment (integrated with all the other wonderful things we do).